 Darwin College has grown since it's inception and with increased size comes increased aspirations to provide more and better resources and facilities for it's students and Visiting Fellows.
 The first major addition was opened in 1994 and provided a modern Study Centre built into the Old Granary which plays a central part in college life now.
-The modern interior looks out over the water towards the Graduate Centre and the architecture provides a beautiful addition to the view back from the Graduate Centre.

 Thanks to a bequest from the estate of Professor Ian Stevenson, a Visiting Associate at Darwin in 1987-88 the College purchased and refurbished 2 cottages in Newnham Walk by 2008.
 Professor Stevenson was very impressed with the friendliness and diversity of College life, but sad to find the state of the accommodation on offer for Visiting Fellows very limited.
 His entirely unexpected bequest therefore provided for the purchase of a building or remodelling of an existing building to provide living accommodation for one or more Visiting Scholars of the College, perhaps with their family members, ... to be available to persons not resident in the UK.

 In 2010, the College was able to purchase and renovate 4 Newnham Terrace, the former Rectory, which completed the line of buildings for student accommodation.
 Now the gardens along the river up to the Mill Pond are being redesigned to provide extended grounds which will give the College a beautiful vista along the whole of the water front and already provides students with a fabulous place in which to relax.